Sovgut/datagrid/README.md

 - ⌛ **Debounce Support** - Column-level debounce configuration for filter operations.
 - 🔌 **Flexible State Management** - Use the powerful internal Zustand store or provide your own external store.
 - 🕹️ **Imperative API** - Use a `ref` to programmatically control the grid's state from a parent component.

+> [\!NOTE]
+> This package provides only the logic and state management for data grids.
+It is **headless** and **unstyled** by design.
+You bring your own components and styles to create the final UI, giving you complete control over the look and feel.

 ---